 Major focus areas for feline research at MSU include:

 - Feline Leukemia Virus and Feline Immunodeficiency Virus

 - Hereditary eye disorders

 - Urologic disorders ( feline idiopathic cystitis, bladder stones)

 - Hereditary neuromuscular disorders.

 Feline Research Publications

-Since 1999, members of the Feline Health Studies Team have published over 330 articles related to feline health.
-Please click here (hyperlink to pdf) for a complete listing of scientific and review publications.
+Since 1999, members of the Feline Health Studies Team have published more than 330 articles related to feline health.

 Research Personnel and Infrastructure Support